mvoemel/projektarbeit-bachelor/TEPNETenh/README.md

 # TEPNETenh

 This approach to training a model that predicts the binding of TCR and epitope starts with the processed data from the Master project thesis called _TEP-NET: A Deep Neural Network for TCR-Epitope Binding Prediction Using Physicochemical and Embedding Features_ from _Sven De Gasparo_ and _Prof.
 Dr. Jasmina Bogojeska_ at _Zurich University of Applied Sciences (ZHAW)_ in Switzerland.
 It assumes that the dataset is 1:5 (pos:neg) imbalanced and uses ProtBERT embeddings of `64` dimensions fitted with `PCA`.
+We assume max length of `TCR` is `26` and max length of `epitope` is `24`.

 If you want to check out which train/tune runs have been done visit the `log_book.ipynb` notebook.
 If you want to see the evaluation of the different models visit the `evaluation.ipynb` notebook.